 Unlike last year, where we packed in quite a few things in our itinerary, we decided to take things slow this time around and pretty much relaxed for most of our stay.
-That included simply walking around the pint sized town and dining in one of the many dog friendly restaurants.
-In addition to my last blog post, I am spreading the love around by reviewing FOUR more new dog-friendly dining places, Carmel’s most well known dog-friendly accommodation (where we managed to snag a room this time around) and last but not the least, I am going to spill the bean on all, yes ALL, the dog-friendly dining spots in this small town.
-As for how to keep your dog busy, read my past post on Carmel here.
+That included simply walking around the pint sized town and dining in one of the many dog friendly Carmel restaurants.
+In addition to my last blog post, I am spreading the love around by reviewing FOUR more new dog-friendly dining places, Carmel’s most well known dog-friendly hotel (where we managed to snag a room this time around) and last but not the least, I am going to spill the bean on all, yes ALL, the dog-friendly dining spots in this small town.

 Carmel: dog friendly downtown

 And, finally for those of you who may not/will not be staying at the Cypress Inn, here is the scanned list of the pet friendly restaurants which they so thoughtfully provide, with all the details (L/D=lunch/dinner).
-Enjoy your time in Carmel and please share your experiences with me, specially if some of my tips appeared to be of help.
+Enjoy your time in Carmel and please share your experiences with me, specially if some of my tips in this dog friendly Carmel guide appeared to be of help.